airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 accomodate the additional value.
 We can actually continually push values onto the stack and it will keep growing further and further down in memory until we hit our code or data.
 So how do we know where the current "top" of the stack is?
-The stack registerstack register, ESP-INDEXED, always contains a pointerpointer to the current top of the stack, wherever it is.
+The stack registerstack register, *%esp*, always contains a pointerpointer to the current top of the stack, wherever it is.

-Every time we push something onto the stack with `pushl`, ESP gets subtracted by 4 so that it points to the new top of the stack (remember, each word is four bytes long, and the stack grows downward).
-If we want to remove something from the stack, we simply use the `popl` instruction, which adds 4 to ESP and puts the previous top value in whatever register you specified. `pushl` and `popl` each take one operand - the register to push onto the stack for `pushl`, or receive the data that is popped off the stack for `popl`.
+Every time we push something onto the stack with `pushl`, *%esp* gets subtracted by 4 so that it points to the new top of the stack (remember, each word is four bytes long, and the stack grows downward).
+If we want to remove something from the stack, we simply use the `popl` instruction, which adds 4 to *%esp* and puts the previous top value in whatever register you specified. `pushl` and `popl` each take one operand - the register to push onto the stack for `pushl`, or receive the data that is popped off the stack for `popl`.

-If we simply want to access the value on the top of the stack without removing it, we can simply use the ESP-INDEXED register in indirect addressing modeindirect addressing mode.
-For example, the following code moves whatever is at the top of the stack into EAX:
+If we simply want to access the value on the top of the stack without removing it, we can simply use the *%esp* register in indirect addressing modeindirect addressing mode.
+For example, the following code moves whatever is at the top of the stack into *%eax*:

     movl (%esp), %eax